 [Section 33 amended by No. 121 of 1982 s.
 13; No. 94 of 1984 s.
 22 and 65.]

-34. Decision to be in form of award, order, or declaration
+34. Decisions of Commission, form of and review of

 (1) The decision of the Commission shall be in the form of an award, order, or declaration and shall in every case be signed and delivered by the commissioner constituting the Commission that heard the matter to which the decision relates or, in the case of a decision of the Commission in Court Session, shall be signed and delivered by the Senior Commissioner among the commissioners constituting the Commission in Court Session.